10 Best Beaches in Santorini

 Despite its isolated setting, Mesa Pigadia has a taverna restaurant on the beach.
 The restaurant serves traditional local cuisine (including fresh seafood) and rents out lounge chairs and umbrellas for sunbathing.

 Even though Mesa Pigadia Beach feels remote, there is a luxury hotel less than two kilometers away.
-Phōs the Boutique Hotel is perched on a hillside overlooking Santorini's caldera, at a vantage point that affords breathtaking panoramic vistas of the Aegean Sea.
-Guests love the spectacular views and the contemporary Cycladic decor.
-All the hotel's suites and villas feature private infinity pools with mesmerizing outlooks onto an expanse of deep-blue waters.
+Phōs the Boutique Luxury Hotel & Villas is perched on a hillside overlooking Santorini's caldera, at a vantage point that affords breathtaking panoramic vistas of the Aegean Sea.
+Guests love the spectacular views, the gastronomic restaurant, and the minimalist Cycladic decor.
+All the suites and villas at this five-star resort property feature private infinity pools with mesmerizing outlooks onto an expanse of deep-blue waters.

 9. Katharos Beach

 Katharos Beach has a remote quality, thanks to it being slightly difficult to access, and undeveloped.
-There are no facilities except for a tapas restaurant (open April through October) and a parking lot, both of which are located above the beach.
+There are no facilities except for a parking lot located above the beach.

 A pedestrian path leads from the parking lot down to the beach, which is nestled behind rocky hillsides.
 Typical of Santorini's beaches, the shoreline features pebbles and coarse black sand.

 Nature lovers in particular appreciate this quiet beach.
 The secluded spot wows visitors with its spectacular sea views.
-From this vantage point on the island's northwestern coast are superb panoramas of deep blue waters stretching out into the horizon.
+From the hillside vantage point on the island's northwestern coast are superb panoramas of shimmering cobalt waters stretching out into the horizon.

 10. Cape Columbo Beach